 Although there is evidence of ceremonies and public events reviving the old Slavic ways in areas like Mount Ślęża, a sacred pagan mountain in Sobótka, Poland, its definitely not as widespread as the media-covered events in the UK… I believe the Slavic pagans in Poland organize themselves however they can, and do not seek the limelight, or have very large organized ceremonies to clearly document/promote their religious activities.
 The Catholic church/mentality still has a bit of a cultural grip, probably on the media too, so perhaps much of the pagan growth is unrecorded and may be happening in private, or otherwise still to uncover.

 Hopefully, with this wonderful book, and videos like this one, more and more people will know how these sites can be used, and what they were intended, and built for.
-Like Karim brought up, if people know how to interact with these sites for their own spiritual practice, I imagine this will greatly increase and shape the quality of visits to many ancient sites around the world dominated by tourists and day hikes.
+Like Akira brought up, if people know how to interact with these sites for their own spiritual practice, I imagine this will greatly increase and shape the quality of visits to many ancient sites around the world dominated by tourists and day hikes.

 Hi Lara,